Birds

 Image by Flickr

 This macaw is another vibrant species of macaw featuring bright red feathers.
 These birds inhabit the forests and woodlands of South America’s central and northern parts.
-Although they are still widespread in distribution, their species subjects to the same common threats.
+Although they are still widespread in distribution, their species is subject to the same common threats.

 Scarlet Macaw